YasinEl/mzRAPP/README.md

 <!-- badges: end -->

-The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP) in the realm of liquid chromatography high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often
+The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP; XCMS, XCMS3, XCMS-online, MZmine 2, MS-DIAL, OpenMS, El-MAVEN,..) in the realm of liquid chromatography high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often